deivse/pgr_engine/README.md

 # PGREngine

 A school project I did many years ago.
-It's a simple ECC-based (using `entt`) "engine" which exclusively uses OpenGL for rendering, with random advanced features such as (de)serialization (using `cereal`), asset import, and a quite awful editor.
+It's a simple ECS-based (using `entt`) "engine" which exclusively uses OpenGL for rendering, with random advanced features such as (de)serialization (using `cereal`), asset import, and a quite awful editor.
 I would have done many things differently today, but it's still slightly impressive.

 ![](screenshot.png)